-Soon your student will be embarking upon what is often a life-changing academic, social, and cultural experience with the Middlebury College's study abroad programs.
+Soon your student will be embarking upon what is often a life-changing academic, social, and cultural experience.

 The information on these pages will help you better understand the philosophy of our programs as well as the emotions and challenges your student might encounter.

-In addition to reviewing the informative sections of this web site, please also consider the following:
+In addition to reviewing the informative sections of this web site, please also refer to the following:

 Study Abroad: A Pre-Departure Handbook